Some Celebrity Soldiers of World War II

 |Burgess Meredith on June 10, 1943 (AP Photo).|

-Earned a Bronze Star and Purple Heart.
+Arness earned a Bronze Star and Purple Heart, the Good Conduct Medal, and the European-Mideast Campaign Medal.
 Best remembered for his role as Matt Dillon in the TV series “Gunsmoke” during its 20-year run.
 He also is the brother of another celebrity on this list, Peter Graves.

 Marvin participated in seven island campaigns in all.